 Figure 3.
 Experimental setup.
-The inset shows a sample of the BC-based compound mounted between two rigid electrodes, used for collecting the generated electrical signal.
+The inset shows a sample of the BC-based compound mounted between two rigid electrodes, which were used to detect the electrical signal that was generated.

-Figure 4 shows a sample of the BC-based compound with the PEDOT:PSS (see the black part).
+Figure 4 shows a sample of the BC-based compound.
+The black surface is the PEDOT:PSS layer.

 Experimental results

-The measurement campaign is composed of two parts: the first investigation (subsection 4.1) deals with the characterization of the sensor for several geometries (from 7 mm to 22 mm of length).
-More specifically, the generated output voltage as a function of the imposed acceleration has been taken into account.
-The influence of the transducer length on such a relationship has been investigated.
+The measurement campaign was composed of two parts.
+The first investigation (subsection 4.1) compared the characterisation of the sensor for several geometries (from 7 mm to 22 mm of length).
+More specifically, the generated output voltage as a function of the imposed acceleration was examined along with the influence of the transducer length on these relationships.